TelemetryDeck/docs/basics/index.md

 ![Exploring Details](/docs/images/dashboard-exploring-details.png)

-- Hover over chart elements to see detailed values
+- Hover over chart elements to see detailed values and source info
-- Click on segments in pie/donut charts to filter by that value
 - Use the "..." menu in the top right of cards for additional options